-In this 2011 report of the North American Electricity Reliability Corporation (NERC) they provided a very useful framework for understanding different categories of demand response – figure 1 on page 9.
+A 2011 report of the North American Electricity Reliability Corporation (NERC) provided a very useful framework for understanding different categories of demand response.

-Because of its usefulness, we’ve translated this diagram into an indexing method – please click on a box below and we’ll direct you to a page that provides more information about each category of demand response, but in the context of the Australian National Electricity Market (NEM).
+Because of its usefulness, we’ve translated it into the diagram below so that it can be understood in the context of the Australian National Electricity Market (NEM).

 Because the curtailment/increase activity is temporary, “Demand Response” fits into a broader category of “Demand Management” that also includes permanent demand pattern changes through practices such as energy efficiency – as shown above.